Board approved September 11, 2022

 The AAR complies with all applicable provisions of state and federal law that prohibit discrimination in employment, or in admission or access to its programs, activities, or facilities.
 Discrimination is defined as conduct directed at an individual based on that person’s race, creed, color, place of birth, ancestry, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, age, marital status, service in the armed forces of the United States, positive HIV-related blood test results, genetic information, or against qualified individuals with disabilities on the basis of disability and/or any other status or characteristic as defined and to the extent protected by applicable law.

-For ease of reference, the term "respondent" is also used throughout this policy to refer generally to an individual who allegedly engaged in prohibited conduct as defined in this policy.
+For ease of reference, the term "Respondent" is also used throughout these procedures to refer generally to an individual who allegedly engaged in unprofessional conduct as defined in this policy.

 The AAR Committee on Professional Conduct

 The AAR Committee on Professional Conduct (CPC) is responsible for investigation of formal complaints concerning the ethical conduct of members of the AAR (as described in the Professional Conduct Policy and Procedures).
 The CPC supervises the work of the Facilitators, receives and reviews the Facilitators’ annual reports, adjudicates formal complaints under this policy, and reviews and makes recommendations to the AAR Board of Directors about modifications to the Professional Conduct Procedures.

 The Professional Conduct Policy and complaint procedures are not litigations, nor is the AAR professionally equipped to determine fault in criminal matters or to formally mediate grievances between members.
 These procedures establish best-practice steps in the event of alleged misconduct according to the Professional Conduct Policy, including steps that may lead to the following: